MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-record-sales-price-discount-payment-agreements.md

 - which customers will be granted this type of discount.
 - which discount percentages you will use.

-If you invoice discounts to be calculated automatically, you can specify this in the **Sales & Receivables Setup** page.
+If you invoice discounts to be calculated automatically, you can specify this on the **Sales & Receivables Setup** page.

 For each customer, you can specify whether you will grant invoice discounts if the requirement is satisfied (that is, if the invoice amount is large enough).
 You can define the terms of the invoice discount in local currency for domestic customers and in foreign currency for foreign customers.